Birendra Sainik Awasiya Mahavidyalaya: Curriculum

-Previously, the school used to conduct entrance examination enroll students at grade 4.
-Currently, the school begins at grade 6, with a competitive entrance exam and interview for limited seats according to the Quota.
-The school educates students from grades 6 to 10, following the government curriculum, who finally take the SEE currently SEE (Secondary Education Examination).
-After completing grade 10, students can choose various faculties which includes Science & Management (In both Day and Morning Shifts) & Humanities only in Day Shift with competitive entrance exam and interview.
-Bachelors Programs includes B.Sc.
-(Microbiology), BBA and BBS with similar procedure.
+The school previously conducted entrance exams for students enrolling for 4th grade.
+Currently, the school begins its classes at 6th grade and admits students based on competitive entrance exams and interviews, with a limited number of seats allocated according to quotas.
+The school offers education from 6th to 10th grade, following the national curriculum, and prepares students for the Secondary Education Examination.
+After 10th grade, students can choose to pursue a variety of science, management, and humanities programs, which require passing a competitive entrance exam and interview.
+The school's Bachelor's degree programs include B.Sc.
+(Microbiology), BBA, and BBS, with a similar selection process.

 Administration

 The institution is controlled administratively by the Nepal Army Headquarters and academically by teachers and professors.
 The highest officer from the military to administer SAMB is a Lt.
 Colonel who acts as a liaison officer.
 Other military staffs are designated several posts in administering the Mahavidyalaya as a whole.
 Major and Captain of the Army are officers who are offered such posts.